nan0s7/nfancurve/README.md

 If you need any help configuring my script or don't know how to make it start automatically check the [USAGE.md](USAGE.md) file.

 ## Features
-- by default it has a slightly aggressive fan curve profile (lower temps, louder noise)
+- uses a more aggressive fan curve than the nvidia default (lower temps, louder noise)
 - uses `nvidia-settings` commands
 - automatically enables/disables GPU fan control (but **not** `CoolBits`)
 - easy to read code, with plentiful comments (beginner friendly)